 The Native Player SDK for iOS offers support for the following versions of iOS:

-Brightcove provides active support for the latest iOS SDK on the following iOS versions:
+Brightcove provides active support for the latest iOS SDK on the latest public release of the following iOS versions:

 - iOS 14